LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 > Please explain what impedance mismatches are in the paper.
 Is it simply
 > type mismatches?

-An impedance mismatch denotes a type annotation that is detected to disagree with the actual type of the annotated code.
-We will adjust the prose to clarify.
+"Impedence mismatch" is our name for a run-time disagreement between a type annotation and an untyped value.
+The point of the name is to suggest that either side (type or value) could be at fault.
+We will adjust the prose.

 > The paper states that the effort distribution of the random mode follows